Gixx/worstpractice.github.io/src/_posts/2020-04-26-diy-dependency-injection-container.md

 should be an exception, that is thrown when we try to add an instance with an alias that is already instantiated.
 This show how important is to use this method wisely.
 It's not a common case when we need this, and that is why it's not part of the PSR Interface.
-However other implementations, like the <a target="_blank" rel="noopener" href="https://github.com/symfony/dependency-injection/blob/master/ContainerInterface.php">Symfony DI</a>
+However, other implementations, like the <a target="_blank" rel="noopener" href="https://github.com/symfony/dependency-injection/blob/master/ContainerInterface.php">Symfony DI</a>
 (just to pick one) also feels it important to have this `set` method.
 So ours won't be that renitent.